+1 2 3

+Zoning Primary use Consent use

+SINGLE RE SIDENTIAL ZONE S

-2 3 1 - Zoning Primary use Consent use SINGLE RESIDENTIAL ZONES Single Residential Zone I (SRZI) The objective of this zone is to provide for Primary use Consent uses residential development where the Dwelling house Crèche predominant type of accommodation is a Guest house dwelling house for a single family, where Halfway house each dwelling has its own land unit, and Home care facility adequate outdoor space.
-Limited House shop employment and additional Place of instruction accommodation opportunities are possible • Student accommodation as primary, or consent uses, provided that • Third dwelling the dominant use of the property remains residential and impacts of such uses do not adversely affect the quality and character of the surrounding residential environment.
-Single Residential Zone II (SRZII) The objective of this zone is to provide a Primary use Consent uses high degree of flexibility for low- to medium- Estate housing • Creche density residential projects which have Freestanding base integrated site and design features, and telecommunication which require individual design solutions station and individually tailored development Home occupation control provisions.
-This zone should not Rooftop base accommodate a resort but is particularly telecommunication suitable for residential estates that are station governed by a property owners' association, with or without security control, in accordance with section 29 of the Planning Bylaw access control and coordinated design requirements (such as golf estates, equestrian estates and residential marinas).
-Single Residential Zone III (SRZIII) The objective of this zone is to provide for Primary use Consent uses upgrading and incremental housing from Dwelling house • Creche informal settlements to formal settlements Shelters Halfway house and also to allow formal as well as informal Home care facility housing types on a single erf.
-In recognition House shop of the realities of poor and marginalised House Tavern communities, development management Small-scale rental housing provisions are not restrictive and local employment generation is encouraged within this zone.
-T his zone allows the owner to transition to Single Residential Zone I through of zoning rectification
+Single Residential Zone I (SRZI)

+The objective of this zone is to provide for residential development where the predominant type of accommodation is a dwelling house for a single family, where each dwelling has its own land unit, and adequate outdoor space.
+Limited employment and additional accommodation opportunities are possible as primary, or consent uses, provided that the dominant use of the property remains residential and impacts of such uses do not adversely affect the quality and character of the surrounding residential environment.
+Primary use Dwelling house Consent uses Crèche Guest house Halfway house Home care facility House shop Place of instruction Student accommodation Third dwelling

+Single Residential Zone II (SRZII)

+The objective of this zone is to provide a high degree of flexibility for low- to medium-density residential projects which have integrated site and design features, and which require individual design solutions and individually tailored development control provisions.
+This zone should not accommodate a resort but is particularly suitable for residential estates that are governed by a property owners' association, with or without security control, in accordance with section 29 of the Planning Bylaw access control and coordinated design requirements (such as golf estates, equestrian estates and residential marinas).
+Primary use Estate housing Consent uses Crèche Freestanding base telecommunication station Home occupation Rooftop base telecommunication station

+Single Residential Zone III (SRZIII)

+The objective of this zone is to provide for the incremental upgrading of informal housing in a formal settlement -where formal and informal housing types can be allowed on a single erf.
+In recognition of the realities of poor and marginalised communities, development management provisions are not restrictive and local employment generation is encouraged within this zone.
+This zone allows the owner to transition to Single Residential Zone I through a zoning rectification once all informal structures are removed from the property.
+Primary useDwelling houseShelters Consent uses Crèche Halfway house Home care facility House shop House Tavern Small-scale rental housing